 - Underground Level: The Buried Temple of Ra, which, as it's name implies, is underground.

 - Warp Whistle: Special obelisks have runes on them, and their runestones are nearby.
-Placing a runestone on any obelisk will teleport the party to the obelisk that bares that runestone.
+Invoking a runestone will teleport the party to that obelisk.